mristin/bimprove-scenarios/ontology/virtual_inspection/scenario.md

   We need to notify the electrical company to adjust it."

 Many of the actors and tasks in the logs are probably not captured in BIM!
 --> maybe we need just a free-form log?
+With individual access levels per nugget of information?

 ### As-digitally-reconstructed vs as-planned

-How to compute these differences?
-Overlap somehow?
-Animation?
-Are there codified rules to automatize such divergence?
-(There are many papers on this topic -- can we just use an external solution?)

 How do we visualize as-digitally-reconstructed vs as-planned?
-Highlight the differences?
+How to highlight the differences?
+Animation (show one, show the other)?
+Over the point cloud & images?

 Can we have an external solution compare as-digitally-reconstructed and as-planned and export a BFC which can be imported and applied *via* continuous_plan_update?